krishnaap/SatRad/README.md

 # autodownloader
-This is a python script for downloading consicutive satellite images with a specific time interval.
+This is a python script for downloading consicutive satellite/radar images with a specific time interval.